-- 1. National governments in cooperation with other spheres of government and relevant partners should: - Develop institutional arrangements for effective collaboration across governmental levels as well as sectors, defining roles and responsibilities and accountability across administrations and increasing institutional capacities to manage new emerging technologies in a people-centred and sustainable manner - Create a functional and multidisciplinary mechanism like a committee, taskforce or similar structure across governmental bodies to align urban and territorial and digital policies and strategies enabling synergies and coordination across departments, units and administrations. - Ensure adequate capacities, mandates and expertise of public administrations to manage and oversee smart city projects/initiatives - Develop and enact regulations, policies and standards to govern digital technologies, infrastructure and data in alignment with international human rights law to safeguard privacy, consent, and data ownership rights. - Develop dedicated data governance policies and strategies that define processes, rules and roles and oversee data sharing, data use and data infrastructure, including a data ethics framework to guide public servants in the appropriate and responsible use of data60. - Establish national policies, regulatory and governance approaches and frameworks to promote open, safe, secure and trustworthy AI systems61 deployment, including clear guidelines on accountability, bias prevention, and transparency. - Ensure governance arrangements and processes for secure interoperability of smart city technologies, interoperable design and minimum interoperability mechanisms to enable the safe integration of data from multiple sources and digital exchanges. - Support the localization and operationalization of national strategies, policies and legislation at the local and regional levels, embedding them into local regulations, local development plans, smart city strategies, masterplans. - 2.
-Local and regional governments in cooperation with other spheres of government and relevant partners should: - 4.
-Define clear roles and responsibilities for managing digital technologies, enhancing interdepartmental collaboration, maintaining accountability and addressing overlaps and silos.
+- 1. National governments in cooperation with other sphereslevels of government and relevant partners should:are encouraged to: - Develop institutional arrangements for effective collaboration across governmental levels as well as sectors, defining roles and responsibilities and accountability across administrations and increasing institutional capacities to manage new emerging technologies in a people-centred and sustainable manner. - Create a functional and multidisciplinary mechanisms-like a committee, taskforce or similar structure across governmental bodiesintergovernmental working groups, among others, to align urban and territorial and digital policies and strategies enabling synergies and coordination across departments, units and administrations. - Ensure adequate capacities, mandates and expertise of public administrations to manage and oversee smart city projects/initiatives - Develop and enact regulations, policies and standards to govern digital technologies, infrastructure and data in alignment with obligations under international human rights law, respect and protection of the right to privacy online and offlineinternational human rights law to safeguard privacy, consent, and data ownership protection rights.

+- Develop dedicated data governance policies and strategies that define processes, rules and roles and oversee data sharing, data use and data infrastructure, including a data ethics framework to guide public servants in the appropriate and responsible use of data. - Establish national policies, regulatory and governance approaches and frameworks to promote open, safe, secure and trustworthy AI systems deployment, including clear guidelines on accountability, bias prevention, and transparency. - Ensure governance arrangements and processes for secure-interoperability of smart city technologies and data, interoperable design and minimum interoperability mechanisms to facilitate the use of digital public goods across different platforms and systems, aligned with public administration needsto enable the safe integration of data from multiple sources and digital exchang.es. - Support the localization and operationalization of national strategies, policies and legislation at the local and regional levels, embedding them into local regulations, local development plans, smart city strategies, masterplans. - Local and regional governments in cooperation with other spheres levels of government and relevant partners should; are encouraged to: - Develop Smart City and Data Strategies to guide technology adoption, data governance, and privacy protection. - 4.• Define clear roles and responsibilities for managing digital technologies locally enhancing interdepartmental collaboration, maintaining accountability and addressing overlaps and silos. - 5.• Appoint specific (new or existing)dedicated unit/department to oversee smart city initiatives, ensure coordination mechanisms are in place, operate and maintain digital platforms and implement legal frameworks for data protection and sharing. - 6.
+Create multidisciplinary committees or taskforces to support project design and deployment and promote collaboration within the local administration. - 7.
+Collaborate with other municipalities to share resources, infrastructure and expertise for greater efficiency and expanded access to digital capabilities and digital public goods. - 8.
+Develop Smart City and Data Strategies to guide technology adoption, data governance, and privacy protection. - 9.
+Establish privacy, cybersecurity, and transparency protocols to ensure residents can make informed decisions and opt in or out of digital services.